njamesgeorge1223/Oil-Energy-Sector-Analysis-Project/README.TECHNICAL.md

 If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the IPython notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, scipy.

-In addition to those modules, the IPython notebook needs the following to execute: yfinance, yahoo_fin, holoviews, hvplot, panel, geoviews, geopy, aspose-words, dataframe-image.
+In addition to those modules, the IPython notebook needs the following to execute: yfinance, yahoo_fin, holoviews, hvplot, geoviews, geopy, aspose-words, dataframe-image.

 Here are the requisite Terminal commands for installation of these peripheral modules (in this order):